-Emek Ha’Ela (Ela Valley) lies along Route 375 – near its junction with Road 38.
-(Ela being a Terebinth or Oak.)
+Emek Ha’Ela (Ela Valley or Valley of Elah) lies along Route 375 – near its junction with Road 38.

-A quick perusal of Samuel 17 will remind us that this was the scene of the battle of David and Goliath.
+A quick perusal of Samuel 17 in the Old Testament will remind us that this was the scene of the battle of David and Goliath.
 Saul and his army were camped here and Goliath the giant challenged them daily to a one on one combat to settle the battle with the Philistines.
 David was the youngest of Jesse’s sons and was sent to check up on his brothers.
-He took up the challenge that had been refused by all of Saul’s army, found the armour to be too heavy and instead fought with a sling and shot and invoked the name of the L-rd and triumphed over Goliath.
-This became the definitive triumph of the principled and G-d fearing underdog over the bully.
+He took up the challenge that had been refused by all of Saul’s army, found the armor to be too heavy and instead fought with a sling and shot and invoked the name of the Lord and triumphed over Goliath.
+This became the definitive triumph of the principled and God-fearing underdog over the bully.

 Tel Socho – Turmus (Lupin) Hill